ibm-cloud-docs/cis/deploy-rule-sets.md

 # Deploying managed rulesets
 {: #deploying-rule-sets}

-You can deploy managed rulesets at the zone or instance level by using the CLI or API.
+You can deploy managed rulesets at the zone or instance level by using the CLI, API, or Terraform.
 {: shortdesc}

 You can deploy a managed ruleset with customized behavior (changes that are executed in addition to the default configuration) by overriding it.
 For more information, see [Overriding managed rulesets](/docs/cis?topic=cis-overriding-rulesets&interface=cli).